 Non-Chemical Disinfection Methods

-Generally, the non-chemical disinfection methods, solutions include portable devices and in-line installation devices which will require FAA supplemental type certification.
-These devices and processes are either in current use, in development, emerging technology, or an application of existing technology.
+Two general considerations are involved when evaluating non-chemical process; aviaiton airworthiness evaluation, approvals and the efficacy of the disinfection process for a particular pathogen.
+Generally, the non-chemical disinfection methods, and processes include portable devices and in-line installation devices which currently are part of aircraft type certification or are post-production installed devices requiring FAA and EASA approval.
+Non-chemical devices and processes include options in current use, in development, emerging technology, or an application of existing technology.
 There will likely be other processes and or solutions developed in the future.
-“Current use” could mean processes approved by aviation safety regulators including effectivity or approved as no hazard and not reviewed or approved by aviation safety regulators for effectivity (i.e. US FAA, EASA and those states that utilize reciprocity with the aviation safety regulators).

-One difference from chemical disinfectant solutions is that non-chemical processes may include installed devices requiring a different review and/or certification process.
-Generally aviation safety regulators like the FAA or EASA approve the part or installation as a safe, or non-hazardous, component of the aircraft.
-These authorities are not the relevant agency for evaluating the effectivity of the disinfection process in relation to a pathogen.
+One difference from chemical disinfectant solutions is that non-chemical processes may include installed devices requiring a different review and/or certification process where the focus is on safety, and airworthiness impacts.
+Generally, aviation safety regulators like the FAA or EASA approve the part or installation as a safe, or non-hazardous, component of the aircraft.

+Note that aviation airworthiness authorities (regulator or regulators) are not the relevant agency for evaluating the efficacy of the disinfection process in relation to a pathogen.

 Examples of non-chemical disinfection methods are: